Twins use six-run inning to defeat Orioles

 In the third, Trumbo grounded out, leaving the bases loaded.
 Minnesota took advantage in the bottom of the inning with its own bases-loaded situation.

-Sano lined an RBI single to right field and Kepler followed with a two-run single to left.
-Escobar plated two more runs with a triple off the right-field wall that caromed away from right fielder Seth Smith.
+Sano lined an RBI single to right field, and Kepler followed with a two-run single to left.
+Escobar plated two more runs with a triple off the wall that caromed away from right fielder Seth Smith.
 The sixth run of the inning scored on Polanco's fielder's choice.

+"That's horrible," Bundy said.
+"To give up six runs in one inning, that's pretty pathetic.
+Got to limit those, and that's kind of unacceptable."

-Baltimore got a run back in the fourth on Paul Janish's run-scoring groundout to make it 6-3.
+Baltimore got a run back in the fourth on Paul Janish's run-scoring groundout to make it 6-3, then added a run in the sixth on a sacrifice fly by Hyun Soo Kim.

 NOTES: Minnesota 1B Joe Mauer was out of the lineup for the second straight night due to back spasms.
 Manager Paul Molitor wasn't sure when Mauer would be ready to return. ...
 Baltimore called up INF Johnny Giavotella from Triple-A Norfolk.
 He took the roster spot vacated when LHP Jayson Aquino was optioned following Wednesday's game.
 INF David Washington was designated for assignment to make room on the 40-man roster for Giavotella. ...
 Molitor said the MRI for LHP Hector Santiago came back "fairly clean" and Santiago is just dealing with inflammation.
 Santiago went on the disabled list Wednesday with upper thoracic back pain.
 RHP Felix Jorge will be recalled from Triple-A Rochester to start Friday in place of Santiago. ...
 RHP Chris Tillman is expected to be activated from the paternity list Saturday, but Orioles manager Buck Showalter wasn't sure if Tillman would start Saturday. ...
 Orioles DH Chris Davis (right oblique strain) is expected to take live batting practice before Friday's game.